Li Jingliang

-Li Jingliang (Chinese: 李景亮; pinyin: Lǐ Jǐngliàng; born March 20, 1988) is a Chinese mixed martial artist who competes in the Welterweight division of the Ultimate Fighting Championship.
+Li Jingliang (Chinese: 李景亮; pinyin: Lǐ Jǐngliàng; born March 20, 1988) is a Chinese mixed martial artist who competed in the Welterweight division of the Ultimate Fighting Championship.

 Background

 Originally from a small town near Tacheng in the Xinjiang UAR of Northwest China, Li competed in Chinese wrestling and trained in Sanda before moving to Beijing in 2008 in order to pursue a career in professional mixed martial arts.
 Li began training under the tutelage of former UFC Lightweight Zhang Tiequan.

 Mixed martial arts career

 Early career

 Li made his professional debut in 2007, winning via submission due to punches in the second round.
 He would go on to compile a record of 8–2, capturing the Legend FC Welterweight Championship in the process, before being granted his release and signed by the UFC.